PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 https://youtu.be/kQ1-Q0g_2BE

+## Future Improvements

+1. A better performing AutoML model can be detected if the experiment timeout is increased.

+2. Addressing the dataset imbalance by applying Synthetic Minority Oversampling Technique (SMOTE) can improve the performance of Hyperdrive model.

+3. Converting the model into platform supported formats such as ONNX, TFLITE etc. will help optimize inference or model scoring and achieve scalability.

 ## Standout Suggestions

 Enabled application insights during model deployment in order to log useful data about the requests being sent to the webservice.